PolMine/PolMine.github.io/corpora.md

 To offer access to corpora with restricted access, we host them on an OpenCPU server.
 At this stage, this is relevant for the MigPress corpus of migration- and integration-related newspaper reports.

 For publicly available corpora, R users can use a convenient installation mechanism included in the [cwbtools](https://cran.r-project.org/web/packages/cwbtools/index.html) package, which is available at CRAN.
 We recommend to use the [polmineR](https://CRAN.R-project.org/package=polmineR) R package for working with CWB indexed corpora.
-The polmineR package also includes functionality for remote access of restricted-access corpora.
+The polmineR package also includes functionality for remote access to restricted-access corpora.

 ---